French battleship Jean Bart (1940): Post war active service

 On 1 December, Jean Bart returned to the training squadron.
 Her last period at sea took place from 11 to 19 July 1957; this was also the last time she fired her main battery.
 On 1 August, she was reduced to reserve status, despite the reluctance of many in the naval command to see the funds and effort expended in completing the ship be wasted.
 By this time, a new generation of post-war cruisers and destroyers were beginning to enter service, leading to significant crew shortages.
 Coupled with the cost of maintaining Jean Bart in service, the need to release the manpower tied up in the ship for more useful vessels led to her withdrawal from active service after just two years.
 The navy considered a number of modernization proposals to improve the ship's anti-aircraft battery or add guided missiles.
 The latter concept involved five different variants that ranged from adding missile launchers with 24–44 missiles to the quarterdeck to removing the main battery turrets and reconstructing the forward part of the ship to house a large missile battery with as many as 325 missiles.
 Alternatively, an air-defense missile armament for testing purposes was considered; this would have involved removing the centerline 152 mm turret and replacing it with a launcher for the American RIM-2 Terrier missile.
 The 152 mm turret would be retained for re-installation once the evaluation period was over.

 None of the modernization or conversion projects came to fruition, and the missile batteries that involved removing the 380 mm turrets were not even seriously considered by the high command.
 In August 1957, the vessel was reduced to a barracks ship, and on 1 January 1961 her reserve status was downgraded.
-Some consideration was given in 1964 to reactivate the vessel for use as a command ship during a series of nuclear experiments in the Pacific Ocean, but it was determined that the cost would have been too high, thus the cruiser De Grasse was used instead.
+Some consideration was given in 1964 to reactivate the vessel for use as a command ship during a series of nuclear experiments in the Pacific Ocean, but it was determined that the cost would have been too high, and the cruiser De Grasse was used instead.
 The ship remained laid up until 10 February 1970 when she was struck from the naval register, renamed Q466, and placed for sale.
 The vessel was sold to ship breakers on 21 May, towed to Brégaillon, and dismantled for scrap.
 Though she never became fully operational, Jean Bart nevertheless proved to be a useful test bed for a variety of new French anti-aircraft guns and radars.